SAP/spartacus-docs/_pages/dev/features/cart-import-export.md

 ## Disabling Cart Import and Export

-You can disable the rendering of the cart import or the cart export links by removig the relevant component from specific **Content Slot** in Backoffice, or through ImpEx.
+In Backoffice, you can disable the rendering of the cart import or cart export links by removing the relevant component from the **Content Slot** that contains the component.
+You can also remove a cart import or cart export component through ImpEx.

-**Note:** Here you can find an example how to override Saved Cart history content slot this time omitting `ImportOrderEntriesComponent`.
+The following is an example of how to remove the cart import component from the Saved Cart History page using ImpEx.
+In this example, the ImpEx query overrides the Saved Cart History content slot and omits `ImportOrderEntriesComponent`, which has the effect of removing the component:

 ```text
 UPDATE ContentSlot;$contentCV[unique=true];uid[unique=true];name;cmsComponents(uid, $contentCV)
 ;;BodyContent-saved-carts;Body content for Saved Carts History Slot;AccountSavedCartHistoryComponent
 ```

-You are able to do it similarly for all queries mentioned in section [above](#adding-cart-import-and-export-components-through-impex).
+You can use the same query pattern to disable any cart import or cart export component using ImpEx.

 ## Global Configuration